mattwang44/LeNet-from-Scratch/README.md

-├── LeNet5_train.ipynb                 # Notebook for training and shows the results ├── RBF_initial_weight.ipynb           # Notebook shows the fixed weight (ASCII bitmap) in the RBF layer ├── ExeSpeedTest.ipynb                 # Comparison of different version of Conv. & Pooling functions ├── Best_model.pkl                     # The model with 98.6% accuracy both on training and testing data │
+├── LeNet5_train.ipynb                 # Notebook for training and shows the results ├── RBF_initial_weight.ipynb           # Notebook shows the fixed weight (ASCII bitmap) in the RBF layer ├── ExeSpeedTest.ipynb                 # Comparison of different version of Conv. & Pooling functions ├── Best_model.pkl                     # The model with 98.6% accuracy both on training and testing data │                                      # Please download at [link] or try to train one by youtself :).
+│
 ├── MNIST/                             # Folder contains MNIST training and testing data │   ├── train-images-idx3-ubyte        # Training images